SHND/args-command-router/README.md

 Long Switches are prefixed with `--` followed by the switch name.
 Long Switches can be followed by zero to any number of values.

+---

 ## More Details on Routes

-**Becareful about order of the routes you're defining.**
+**Becareful about order of the routes you're defining.
+The routes that are defined sooner will be matched and run sooner**

-If there are multiple matches, the latest matched route callback will be triggered.
+~~If there are multiple matches, the latest matched route callback will be triggered.~~

 The `noroute()` method can be used for when no routes are matched: